How small hydrodynamics can go

 Moreover, the radius of convergence is intimately connected to the existence of non-hydrodynamic excitations and their interactions with the hydrodynamics modes.\\

 This mathematical machinery is extremely elegant but also rather abstract and hard to digest.
 So far, it has been applied only to few holographic models \cite{Abbasi:2020ykq,Jansen:2020hfd} whose relevance for more realistic situations is at least disputable.
-In this Letter, we address the question of the regime of applicability of hydrodynamics in ''real'' liquids and in particularly we ask the following question: given a specific liquid, until which length-scale are we allowed to trust the hydrodynamic approximation?
+In this work, we address the question of the regime of applicability of hydrodynamics in ''real'' liquids and in particularly we ask the following question: given a specific liquid, until which length-scale are we allowed to trust the hydrodynamic approximation?
 This question can be rephrased as ”which is the physical (and not mathematical) scale setting the breakdown of the hydrodynamic expansion”.
 A naive answer would be that hydrodynamics is a good description of a liquid as far as the full system can be seen as a continuum and not as a set of molecules/particles interacting with each others.
 Technically, the failure of hydrodynamics is related to the intrusion of non-hydrodynamic modes which cannot be neglected anymore.\\

 Combining the mathematical methods of \cite{PhysRevLett.122.251601,Grozdanov2019} with data from experiments and molecular dynamics (MD) simulations, we will indeed show that the limiting length-scale for the hydrodynamic framework is given by an $\mathcal{O}(1)$ fraction of the inter-molecular distance, given formally by the size of Wigner–Seitz cell $a$.
-We will also discuss how the regime of applicability depends on the temperature $T$ and one the interactions strength. \\ As we will discuss in detail, the re-interpretation of the available data will lead us to confirm some intuitive physical arguments but also to new and unexpected findings such as the fact that hydrodynamics \textit{does not} work better at strong electromagnetic coupling (as always advertised).
+We will also discuss how the regime of applicability depends on the temperature $T$ and on the interactions strength. \\ As we will discuss in detail, the re-interpretation of the available data will lead us to confirm some intuitive physical arguments but also to new and unexpected findings such as the fact that hydrodynamics \textit{does not} work better at strong electromagnetic coupling (as always advertised).